MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/README.md

 Just Another COM3D2 Translator plugin, or JAT for short.

-This plugin is still under active development and is currently in an early beta stage, so no official release is available for download yet.
-The download link below is just a placeholder.

 Please join our Discord channel: [https://discord.gg/custommaid](https://discord.gg/custommaid)

 And report issues in the JAT sub-channel: [https://discord.com/channels/297072643797155840/1398579642599870564](https://discord.com/channels/297072643797155840/1398579642599870564)